jiiometrii/jiiometrii.github.io/README.md

 # jiiometrii.github.io

 Included in this repository are my personal projects and school projects\
-Projects are from coursera, CCAPDEV course, codecademy, freeCodeCamp
+Projects are from coursera, CCAPDEV course, codecademy, freeCodeCamp\
+Main page is still in construction :grin:

 ## Mini Challenge - CCAPDEV course
 - project specifications is to create a biography page including links and pictures